 Despite being called the 1800, the battery capacity on this generator is actually 690wH (watt hours) which is quite small for such a large generator, to be honest.

 Speaking of large, the Patriot 1800 is pretty darn big.
 It’s similar in size to a large desktop computer and weighs a whopping 40 lbs.

 When you buy the Patriot Power Generator, you go get a bunch of free stuff included with it, which is nice.
 Free items included with the Patriot 1800 are:

 These free items help to make the steep price tag feel a little more bearable.

 The Patriot is definitely aimed at people looking to make it through a freak lightning storm or other emergency situations, with books like “The Generator Survival Checklist” and “The Blackout Response Guide” all pushing that independence mindset.
-It would probably also be good for people who live in tiny houses.
+I'd say it would also be good for people who live in tiny houses.

 How Fast Can You Charge The Patriot Power Generator?

 This solar powered generator has 2 main methods of charging — AC outlet and solar panels.

 - AC outlet charging = 3 hours to a full charge

 - Solar panels charging = 10 hours to a full charge (in good conditions)